matthewmcnew/safe-mock/README.md

 ```

-Assert that mocks were used correctly with SafeMocks `verify`
+Assert that mocks were used correctly with SafeMock's `verify`

 ```typescript
 verify(mock.mockSomeService).calledWith("key");